m4rs-mt/ILGPU/Docs/Tutorial_01.md

 ## Accelerators
 In ILGPU the accelerator represents a hardware or software GPU.
 Every ILGPU program will require at least 1 Accelerator.
-Currently there are 3 Accelerator types CPU, Cuda, and OpenCL, as well as an abstract Accelerator.
+Currently there are 3 Accelerator types: CPU, Cuda, and OpenCL, as well as an abstract Accelerator.

 ### Device Info Example [See Also Device Info Sample](https://github.com/m4rs-mt/ILGPU/tree/master/Samples/DeviceInfo)